-- (a) Commencement.
-A civil traffic offense is commenced by a citation issued by a Tohono O'odham law enforcement officer. - (b) Contents of Citation.
-A civil traffic offense citation must contain the following information: name, date of birth, and address of the respondent; the time, date, and place of the alleged violation; reference to the civil traffic offense(s) violated with the fine for each offense listed; the time, date, and place for the respondent to appear.
+- (1) Civil Traffic Violations. - (A) Contents of Citation.
+A civil traffic citation must contain the following information: name, date of birth, and address of the respondent; the driver's license information; the time, date, and place of the alleged violation; reference to the civil traffic offense(s) violated; and the time, date, and place for the respondent to appear.
 The charging officer must sign the citation.
-The citation must also have the respondent's signature acknowleding receipt of the citation, or a notation by the officer that the respondent refused to sign. - (c) Service of Citation.
-The citation must be served on the respondent with an accompanying form specifying the total fine for each offense and the process for paying the fine or contesting the citation. - (d) Filing of Citation.
-The civil traffic citation must be filed with the Court within five (5) business days of the date the citation was issued.
-The court clerk will not accept a civil traffic citation if the citation is provided to the Court after five (5) business days of the date the citation was issued. - (e) Hearing Date.
-The hearing date listed on the civil traffic offense citation will be set pursuant to an arraignment schedule adopted by the chief judge.
+The citation must also have the respondent's signature acknowleding receipt of the citation, or a notation by the officer that the respondent refused to sign. - (B) Service of Citation.
+The citation must be served on the respondent with an accompanying form specifying the total fine for each offense and the process for paying the fine or contesting the citation. - (C) Filing of Citation.
+The citation must be filed with the Court within five (5) business days of the date the citation was issued.
+The court clerk will not accept a citation provided to the Court after five (5) business days of the date it was issued. - (2) Civil Offense Violations. - (A) Contents and of Citation.
+A civil offense citation must contain the following information: name, date of birth, and address of the respondent; the time, date, and place of the alleged violation; reference to the civil offense(s) violated; and the time, date, and place for the respondent to appear.
+The charging officer must sign the citation.
+The citation must also have the respondent's signature acknowleding receipt of the citation, or a notation by the officer that the respondent refused to sign. - (B) Service of Citation.
+The citation must be served on the respondent with an accompanying form specifying the process for contesting the citation. - (C) Filing of Citation.
+The citation must be filed with the Court under an arraignment schedule adopted by the chief judge. - (c) Hearing Date.
+The hearing date listed on the citation will be set under an arraignment schedule adopted by the chief judge.

 Rule 3.
-Amendment of the Citation.
+Amendment of the Civil Citation.

-- (a) A civil traffic citation may be amended at any time if no additional or greater violation is charged and substantial rights of the respondent are not prejudiced. - (b) The Court will amend the civil traffic citation to conform to the evidence offered at the hearing if no additional or greater violation is charged and if the amendment does not prejudice the substantial rights of the respondent. - (c) All amendments to a civil traffic citation shall relate back to the date of violation.
+- (a) A citation may be amended at any time if no additional or greater violation is charged and substantial rights of the respondent are not prejudiced. - (b) The Court will amend the citation to conform to the evidence offered at the hearing if no additional or greater violation is charged and if the amendment does not prejudice the substantial rights of the respondent. - (c) All amendments to a civil citation will relate back to the date of violation.